bjbfr/gas-projects-template/docs/files_directories.md

 ## High-level

 ```
-├── dist : root of build directories for projects/libs.
+├── dist/ : root of build directories for projects/libs.
-├── docs : documentation.
+├── docs/ : documentation.
-├── gas-tools : source code for various helping commands defined in package.json ('yarn gas-tools <cmd> args').
+├── gas-tools/ : source code for various helping commands defined in package.json ('yarn gas-tools <cmd> args').
 ├── install.sh : install script.
 ├── package.json : defines the whole repository as a node project with workspaces enabled; commands are defined here.
 ├── Readme.md
-├── templates : template files for defining libs and projects (used in commands 'yarn init_lib <name>' and 'yarn init_project <name>').
+├── templates/ : template files for defining libs and projects (used in commands 'yarn init_lib <name>' and 'yarn init_project <name>').
 └── vitest.config.ts : configuration file for vitest; plugin for testing GAS code is defined here.
 ```